CICCIOSGAMINO/openweather-apis/README.md

 	});
 ```

 This is the simple JSON object returned by the getSmartJSON(), pretty useful !
+The rain
+value can be zero if not measured or a mesured value.

 ```javascript
 		{